quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Environment
 ***********

-To use the passes we are going to develop, you will need LLVM and clang sources and to build them.
+To use the passes we are going to develop, you will need LLVM and clang sources and you'll have to build them.
-If you need details on how to get this you can refer to the 'Requirements' section of the `previous LLVM tutorial <http://blog.quarkslab.com/turning-regular-code-into-atrocities-with-llvm.html>`_.
+If you need details on how to get these, you can refer to the 'Requirements' section of the `previous LLVM tutorial <http://blog.quarkslab.com/turning-regular-code-into-atrocities-with-llvm.html>`_.

 To make sure that we all have the same basic project infrastructure you can checkout the corresponding git repository::